 Substitution: Sourdough starter or baking soda plus lemon juice

-Yeast is hard to come by these days.
-With more people spending time at home, baking seems a natural and practical hobby, so maybe that means active dry yeast can be a hot commodity.
+Stores have had trouble keeping yeast on the shelf at times, lately.
+With more people spending time at home, baking is a natural and practical hobby.
+So maybe that means active dry yeast sometimes can be a hot commodity.

 If you don’t have yeast, instant yeast can easily sub in for active dry yeast.
 You can do that without a second thought.